WoW Classic Priest Guide - The Best Priest builds for Vanilla

 About Priest Class

 Although Priests are well known for their healing capabilities not many WoW players do realize that they also excel in Player versus Player environment.
 Shadow Priest specialization is the best one in 1v1 fights and they are kings on this ground winning easily against most of the classes.
+Smite Priest is another interesting damage option.

 Best race for Priest

 Dwarves : Are best on the Alliance side of the conflict in both PvP and PvE with Desperate Prayer instant heal and Fear Ward which blocks first incoming fear on the target.
+The second thing might not be that useful early on, but it unlocks the max value in dungeons and raids, where many monsters can inflict fear on the players.
+It can make sure that your party lasts longer and can actually deal damage.

 Undeads : Touch of Weakness deals some damage and reduces enemy attack.
 Devouring Plague inflicts a DoT on target that also heals caster.
 Those two spells make them best choice for PvP on Horde side.